maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

   - renv
   - targets
   - orderly
-slug: serverside-mathjax
+slug: r-projects
 output: hugodown::hugo_document
-rmd_hash: c917e608ce0237af
+rmd_hash: da6f24e90a40271d

 ---

-*I'll be giving a remote keynote talk at the [*Rencontres R*](https://rr2021.sciencesconf.org/program) (French R conference) in two weeks, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not talk about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*
+*I'll be giving a remote keynote talk at the [*Rencontres R*](https://rr2021.sciencesconf.org/program) (French R conference) in two weeks, all in French.* *This blog post is a written version of my presentation, but in English.* *I decided to not [talk](/talks/) about package development for once, but rather about workflows and how to structure & run an analysis.[^1]*

 <div class="highlight">